 Tag Archives: sequestration

+CNBC asks Diane Swonk to explain the latest employment data.
 Payroll employment in the month of May rose by 175,000, which was more than most expected.
 Revisions to both March and April, however, showed a downward adjustment of 12,000.
-In general, employment growth has moderated from a 207,000 + per month pace in the October to March period, to a 158,000 pace in the second [...]
+In general, employment growth has moderated from a 207,000 + per month pace in the October [...]